-Believe it or not, even the most confident among us get a bit nervous before an interview, presentation, important meeting or public appearance.
-So why aren’t they covered in a cold sweat and suffering heart palpitations like you are?
-It’s simple--they’ve learned coping mechanisms to deal with their nerves and tricks to mask their effects.
-Relax, you can learn them, too!
+Believe it or not, even the most confident among us get nervous before an interview, presentation or important meeting.
+So, why aren’t these people also sweating and suffering an increased heart rate like you are?
+Well, they’ve learned coping mechanisms to help deal with their nerves and can now mask their effects.

-Read on for a crash course on hiding the fact that you’re nervous.
+Want to learn to do the same?
+Read on for a crash course on how to hide the fact that you’re nervous.

 The best way to counteract nervousness and its physical manifestations is to maintain steady breathing.
 To be able to do this effectively in any situation, you’ll need to learn and practice a breathing technique.

 Check out Headspace’s breathing exercises, and over time, you should notice that you can better regulate your breath, and the other physical symptoms like sweating, flushing, and increased heart rate, should diminish as well.

 📲 Did you know that Headspace is one of the five must-have apps for hospitality professionals?
 Explore the other four apps now!

 When we’re nervous, we become hyperaware of our bodies and minds.
 In a future interview or meeting, instead of thinking about your own nervousness, try not to interact with these anxious thoughts, focus on your breathing, and let them pass.
 If you want to totally switch your attention, try to focus on an object or a fixed point, and practice deep breathing.

 If the attention is 100% on you and you feel like you’re panicking, try asking a simple question to another person and divert the attention from yourself.
 You can then quickly readjust and collect your thoughts.

 Touching your hair, checking your phone, tapping your fingers or feet, or biting your nails may seem like good ways to use up your nervous energy; however, they’re not.
 This repetitive fidgeting is a clear sign of nervousness.
 Try to subtly catch yourself doing these things and focus that energy on your breathing.